apache/maven-site/content/markdown/support-and-training.md

 The page to modify is: `content/markdown/support-and-training.md`

-There aren't any hard and fast rules about what is acceptable but please keep your entry to a few lines, a link and a small logo.
+There aren't any hard and fast rules about what is acceptable, but please keep your entry to a few lines, a link and a small logo.

 Remember to add you company to both sections if you provide support and training.